vargalott/qtm-calc/README.md

 This project is licensed under the [MIT License](LICENSE).

+## Dependents

+This project is used by [gw-dss-cpp](https://github.com/HanGerrel/gw-dss-cpp/) - predict tool based on queuing theory.

 ## Credits

 My thanks to the developers of the [Boost C++ Libraries](https://www.boost.org/) and [pybind11](https://github.com/pybind/pybind11).